alan-turing-institute/turing-deinterleaving-challenge/README.md

             └── visualisations.py
 ```

-#### Important Class/Function Locations
+### Important Class/Function Locations

-* `data/dataset.py` contains the principal data class, `DeinterleavingChallengeDataset`.
+- `data/dataset.py` contains the principal data class, `DeinterleavingChallengeDataset`.
-* `data/load.py` defines a helper function `download_dataset` which downloads the challenge data from the Huggingface hub to a local directory, saving in the `.h5` format.
+- `data/load.py` defines a helper function `download_dataset` which downloads the challenge data from the Hugging Face hub to a local directory, saving in the `.h5` format.
-* `data/structure.py` defines the `PulseTrain` class, with various methods for saving and loading the data in scripts.
+- `data/structure.py` defines the `PulseTrain` class, with various methods for saving and loading the data in scripts.

-* `models/model.py` defines the Abstract Base Class that your model solution must wrap into.
+- `models/model.py` defines the Abstract Base Class that your model solution must wrap into.
-* `models/evaluate.py` contains functions to evaluate your challenge model on the ground truth emitter labels. `evaluate_labels` in particular computes **V measure**, which is the principal evaluation metric of the challenge.
+- `models/evaluate.py` contains functions to evaluate your challenge model on the ground truth emitter labels. `evaluate_labels` in particular computes **V measure**, which is the principal evaluation metric of the challenge.

-* `visualisation/visualisations.py` contains useful functions for plotting the PDW data in a structured way.
+- `visualisation/visualisations.py` contains useful functions for plotting the PDW data in a structured way.

 ## Contributing